Awards for Artists

 Celebrating 30 years of Awards for Artists

-This year marks the 30th anniversary of our Awards for Artists.
+In 2024, we marked the 30th anniversary of our Awards for Artists.
 To celebrate, we spoke with 12 artists who have received the Award throughout its history to understand its impact on their lives and practices.

 Principles of the awards